Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Hardware: Vulnerabilities and Countermeasures

 Error resilience and fault tolerance help neuromorphic systems maintain correct behavior by detecting and correcting faults caused by noise, manufacturing variations, or attacks that could otherwise disrupt learning or be exploited by adversaries.
 To ensure computational reliability, \cite{parrini_error_2024} proposes a fault-tolerant architecture using synchronized checksum-based error detection and correction.
-Targeting FeFET and RRAM-based systems, the method integrates two redundant checksum blocks two redundant checksum blocks into a memory crossbar array.
+Targeting FeFET and RRAM-based systems, the method integrates two redundant checksum blocks into a memory crossbar array.
 These units enable low-overhead, real-time arithmetic error detection and correction, achieving over 90\% recovery of model accuracy with moderate latency overhead.
-Dynamic correction embedded in neuromorphic cores enhances fault resilience without compromising efficiency, making these approaches suitable for future event-driven systems.
+Dynamic correction embedded in neuromorphic cores can improve fault resilience while limiting, but not eliminating, efficiency costs.

+Overall, the hardware literature shows that neuromorphic security risks are increasingly understood across devices, memory arrays, and accelerator architectures, but the maturity of the evidence remains insufficient.
+Based on the available evidence, power side-channel leakage currently represents the most empirically supported physical threat, particularly in FPGA-based SNN implementations and conventional accelerator platforms.
+In contrast, fault-injection and hardware-Trojan threats on fabricated neuromorphic hardware remain less mature and are supported mainly by device-aware simulation, behavioral evaluation, or isolated prototypes.
+Among countermeasures, balanced write and layout strategies with explicitly quantified overheads, together with targeted neuron-level fault-tolerance mechanisms, appear closest to practical deployment.
+Broader obfuscation, redundancy, and model-level defenses remain promising, but their scalability across device technologies and their complete hardware costs require further validation.